fmqa/ffmpeg-hls-server-waveform/README.md

 # Tests

-A [BATS](https://github.com/bats-core/bats-core) testsuite that checks the output levels against a number of predefined audio waveforms ist available under `test/`.
+A [BATS](https://github.com/bats-core/bats-core) testsuite that checks the output levels against a number of predefined audio waveforms is available under `test/`.
 Note that the environment variable `FFMPEG` must be set to the path of an `ffmpeg` binary built with this patch before running the tests.

+# Demo application

+`ffmoeg-hls-demo/` contains a simple [hls.js](https://github.com/video-dev/hls.js/) + [aiohttp](https://github.com/aio-libs/aiohttp) application that transcodes a live web audio stream as HLS and displays loudness levels on a HTML canvas.
+This provides an example on how this extension may be used within a web application.
+Note that an ffmpeg binary is required to run the demo, and the `start:server` must be edited to point to the binary location.

 # Disclaimer